bogdan/blog/_posts/2013-06-01-state-machine-minemalistic-validation-perfection.markdown

   end
 end

-# And Finally ruby example
+# And finally plain ruby/rails example
 def approve!
   update_attributes!(:state => "approved")
   send_approval_email
 end
 {% endhighlight %}

-Maybe I am ancient developer that lives in 90's but ruby version looks more human readable to me.
+Maybe I don't know all modern trends but ruby version looks more human readable to me.

 ### So why do we still tend to use state machine gems

-The main reason is state transition validation.
+The main reason is state change validation.
 It won't be easy to always check if it is possible to transition object from state A to state B in plain Ruby.
 This part of state machine is something that really matter.

-In my head it appears as some kind of allowed transitions map:
+In my head it appears as some kind of allowed changes map:

 {% highlight ruby %}
-order_transition_map = {
+order_state_changes_map = {
-  nil => [:pending], # Initial state is always pending :pending => [:approved, :rejected], # Pending can be transitioned to to paid and delivered :approved => :paid # Delivered can only be transitioned to paid }
+  nil => [:pending], # Initial state is always pending :pending => [:approved, :rejected], # Pending can be changed to to paid and delivered :approved => :paid # Delivered can only be changed to paid }
 {% endhighlight %}

-If the state machine's main goal is to validate transitions than let's implement it as a validation:
+If the state machine's main goal is to validate changes than let's implement it as a validation:

 {% highlight ruby %}
 class Order < AR::Base
-  validates :state, :transition => order_transition_map
+  validates :state, :changes => order_state_changes_map
 end
 {% endhighlight %}

-With This pattern you can define state transition methods in ruby:
+With this pattern you can define state change methods in ruby:

 {% highlight ruby %}
+validates :state, :changes => {
+  nil => [:pending], # Initial state is always pending :pending => [:approved, :rejected], # Pending can be changed to to paid and delivered :approved => :paid # Delivered can only be changed to paid }

 def upproved!
   # ....
 end